Jessica Karlsson: Career

 Karlsson enjoyed success on the junior circuit and won four tournaments between 2008 and 2010, on the Skandia Tour and the Junior Masters Invitational (JMI) tour.
 After graduating high school in 2010, she decided to forego the popular U.S. college route and train at home to become a professional golfer in Europe.
 She turned professional in 2012 and earned limited status for the 2013 Ladies European Tour, where she made two cuts in five starts.
 She finished T5 at the Sölvesborg Ladies Open, a LETAS event, where she trailed winner Heather MacRae of Scotland by two strokes.

 Karlsson spent 2014 and 2015 honing her game on the Swedish Golf Tour.
-In 2019, she lost the final of the Swedish Matchplay Championship to Emma Svensson.
+Her best finish on that tour came later, in 2019, when she lost the final of the Swedish Matchplay Championship to Emma Svensson.

 Karlsson broke through internationally when she finished T5 at the 2016 Fatima Bint Mubarak Ladies Open in Abu Dhabi, which helped her finish 70th in the LET Order of Merit and earn a full LET card for 2017.
 In 2017, 2018 and 2019, she finished 62nd, 52nd and 59th, respectively, on the LET Order of Merit, before sitting out the pandemic-plagued 2020 season completely.

+2021

 When she returned in 2021, her game had taken a step up.
 She chased a maiden LET title at the 2021 Dubai Moonlight Classic, where she shared the lead with LPGA Tour player María Fassi ahead of the final round.
 She was 6th in the team event of the Aramco Team Series – Sotogrande together with Karolin Lampert and Nicole Garcia, and finished top-10 at the Lacoste Ladies Open de France, the Estrella Damm Ladies Open and the Open de España Femenino.